Nyakkon/FileTimestampUpdater/README.md

 no_folder = No folder selected.
 process_result = --- Processing Results ---
-folder_select = Select a folder to process enter_for_exit = Press Enter to return to the main menu.
+folder_select = Select a folder to process enter_for_exit = Press Enter to return to the main menu:
 ```
 With these steps, you can add or modify language configurations for your project.